Skip to content

 Note

-Foreign tables must be lowercase, regardless of capitalization in Airtable.
+Foreign table names must be lowercase in PostgreSQL, regardless of capitalization in Airtable.

 1